Insecure Access Control

 Not Limited Capabilities For Pod Security Policy

-Usually the best approach when it comes to the set of capabilities that pods can run with is to remove them until something in your application stops working, or start with no capabilities and only add the ones you fnd you need.
-The fewer Linux capabilities you run with the less privileges and access the containers within the given pod have to the hosts kernel.
+Usually, the best approach when it comes to the set of capabilities that pods can run with is to remove them until something in your application stops working, or start with no capabilities and only add the ones you need.
+The fewer Linux capabilities you run with the fewer privileges and access the containers within the given pod have to the host's kernel.

 At the Pod Security Policy level: